Follow TV Tropes

 Lady in the Water is a 2006 fantasy thriller film written and directed by M. Night Shyamalan, starring Paul Giamatti and Bryce Dallas Howard.

 As this bizarre revelation sinks in, Cleveland becomes enraptured by her otherworldly charm.
-As he shelters her in his apartment, other inhabitants of the building begin falling into place as representations of characters from an Eastern myth in which these mermaids, or "narfs," coexist unhappily with more beastly and violent characters.
+As he shelters her in his apartment, other inhabitants of the building begin falling into place as representations of characters from an Eastern myth in which these merpeople, or "Narfs," coexist unhappily with more bestial and violent characters.

-The film was notably subject to difficulties in production, as studio executives at Walt Disney Studios (who had released Shyamalan's previous four films) did not understand or have faith in the film's story, which upset Shyamalan to the point of claiming that Disney "no longer valued individualism."
-Although Disney was willing to fully fund the film regardless, he instead took the film to Warner Bros., who agreed to finance it.
-The events that led to the making of the film were featured in a book, The Man Who Heard Voices, by Michael Bamberger.
+The film was notably subject to difficulties in production, as studio executives at Walt Disney Studios, who had released Shyamalan's previous four films (The Sixth Sense, Unbreakable, Signs, and The Village (2004)), did not understand or have faith in the film's story.
+This upset Shyamalan to the point of claiming that Disney "no longer valued individualism."
+Although Disney was willing to fund the film regardless, he instead took the film to Warner Bros., who agreed to finance it.
+The events that led to the making of the film were featured in a book, The Man Who Heard Voices: Or, How M. Night Shyamalan Risked His Career on a Fairy Tale, by Michael Bamberger.

 Lady in the Water contains examples of:

-• And Man Grew Proud: Man originally lived in harmony with the people of the water, who provided humanity with wisdom and guidance.
-Over time, however, humanity's need to control and dominate drove them further and further inland, away from the guidance of the water people, and into a destructive history of warfare, ignorance and ruin.
+• And Man Grew Proud: Humans used to live in harmony with the people of the water, who provided humanity with wisdom and guidance.
+Over time, however, humans' need to control and dominate drove them further and further inland, away from the guidance of the water people and into a destructive history of warfare, ignorance and ruin.

 • Author Avatar: Vick is a visionary writer played by Shyamalan himself, with his primary antagonist being a Straw Critic.